morganmuell/brownlab-workflow-mcmctree/README.md

 The bottom 3 parameters are incredibly important.
 You need to set up your analysis so that your `burnin` number matches 10% of the total number of generations of your analysis, just like any other Bayesian program.

 To set these last three parameters, set `nsample` somewhere between 10,000 and 20,000 (I choose 20k usually).
 Determine how many iterations you want to run.
-Say I want to run 20,000,000 total iterations.
+Say I want to run 20,000,000 total iterations for this analysis.
 Set the sampling frequency `sampfreq` equal to 20,000,000/`nsample`, which is in this case 1,000.
 Then, you set your `burnin` to 2,000,000, which is 10% of your total iterations.
 Now your analysis is set up to have the appropriate burn-in percentage and collect the right number of samples to match your total desired iterations.
 If your analysis does not converge, simply increase the total number of iterations, and adjust your sampfreq and burn-in values accordingly.

 A common reason analyses do not converge is not running them for long enough.
 The solution to this is to extend the run so that the `burnin` is longer.
 You DON'T want to do this by increasing `nsample`, because you will just burn up your computer and not even progress much further into treespace.
 Don't do it.
 INSTEAD, increase the `sampfreq` and adjust your `burnin` value accordingly to 10% of the new total iterations that comes from changing your `sampfreq`  value.